-Which one fits you and why will be explained to you after your application is accepted.
-Still, if you wish to know about these types, Workpermit has a good guide explaining these types.
+What fits you and why will be explained after your application is accepted.
+Still, if you wish to know about these types, Workpermit has a good guide explaining them.

 Now that you know the visa requirements and types that allow you to study in Australia, you need to know when and how you can apply for this visa and its fees.

 How to Apply

 If you wish to apply for an Australian student visa, you must be enrolled at an Australian university.
 You can apply to a university using the university’s website or with the help of an education agent.
 Upon acceptance, you will receive an offer letter from the school.
 If you accept the offer in writing and pay the tuition deposit, the school will send you a Confirmation of Enrollment (CoE).
 Use this document to begin your visa application.

 Create an account, apply through the online ImmiAccount application system, and then pay the application fees.
 After the application and payment are made, you will receive a TRN (Transaction Reference Number).
 Save this number so you can check the status of your application.
 You may be asked to do a health checkup and/or a visa interview, depending on where you will study and where you live.

 Normally, the Australian authorities will notify you by email once the decision is ready.
 Your visa is electronic, so if you want physical proof, you can print the grant letter you receive online once your visa is approved.

 You can apply for your student visa a maximum of 124 days before the course start date, as stated on your CoE.
 Also, you can travel to Australia a maximum of 90 days before the start of your course.

 The maximum length of stay for an Australian student visa will generally not exceed 5 years, usually the duration of a study programme.